JumpStartGeorgia/Starter-Template/README.md

    a. precompile assets locally
    b. sync tmp/assets on server with local precompiled assets
 3. During deploy, copy assets from tmp/assets to current/public/assets

+### Puma Jungle (Controlling Multiple Puma Apps)

+Setting up the Puma Jungle on the server allows you to run commands such as start, stop, status, etc. for multiple puma apps at one time.
+You can also configure it to restart all apps whenever the server reboots.

+In order to setup the jungle, follow [these steps](https://github.com/puma/puma/tree/master/tools/jungle/init.d).
+You may have to modify the default scripts to work on your server; if things don't work out of the box, try consulting [this guide](http://dev.mensfeld.pl/2014/02/puma-jungle-script-fully-working-with-rvm-and-pumactl/).

+If your primary puma jungle script is stored at the default location `/etc/init.d/puma`, here are some commands you can use (you may have to run with sudo):
+ - `/etc/init.d/puma start`
+ - `/etc/init.d/puma stop`
+ - `/etc/init.d/puma status`
+ - `/etc/init.d/puma restart`

+This starter template provides access to the puma jungle through mina commands, such as `mina puma:jungle:start`.
+Run `mina -T puma:jungle` to see all these commands.